ANTERIOR KNEE PAIN

 X-Ray knee bilaterally.
 The patellae are outside of their normal positions (upper and out of normal)

-Knee Magnetic resonance imaging MRI- sagittal section, slightly elevated position of the patella causes significant damage to the articular cartilage thus causing pain.
+Knee Magnetic resonance imaging MRI- sagittal section in adolescent.
+The elevated position of the patella (patella alta), causes significant damage to the articular cartilage thus causing pain.

 Magnetic resonance imaging MRI, of the left knee showing the outward patella subluxation due to dysplasia of the femoral trochlea